dmlc/xgboost/doc/python/python_intro.md

 Install XGBoost
 ---------------
-To install XGBoost, do the following steps.
+To install XGBoost, do the following steps:

 * You need to run `make` in the root directory of the project
 * In the  `python-package` directory run